 We also have an economic interest in AerCo.
-AerCo is a special purpose entity for which we determined that we do not exercise control and accordingly we do not consolidate the financial results of AerCo in our consolidated financial statements.
-We have not assigned any value on our balance sheet for our investment in AerCo, because we do not expect to realize any value.
+AerCo is a special purpose entity for which we determined that we do not have control and we are not the primary beneficiary and, accordingly we do not consolidate the financial results of AerCo in our consolidated financial statements.
+Historically the investment in AerCo has been written down to zero, because we do not expect to realize any value.

-We also own 43% of AerData, an integrated software solution provider for the aircraft leasing industry, which provides and manages our main corporate management system ("CMS").
-AerData is a special purpose entity for which we determined that we do not exercise control and accordingly we do not consolidate the financial results of AerData in our consolidated financial statements.
+We also own 42.3% of AerData, an integrated software solution provider for the aircraft leasing industry, which provides and manages our main corporate management system ("CMS").
+AerData's impact to our financial results is not material.